saurabhannadate93/saurabhannadate93.github.io/_posts/2019-11-10-Text-Classification-of-Amazon-Reviews.md

 ### Example 3:

-**Review Text**: *1I was really looking forward to these boots.
+**Review Text**: *I was really looking forward to these boots.
 Purchased a 12, I am a 12 in every shoe I own.
 The boot looks awesome and felt well made.
 When I put them on they seemed to be"longer" than I am used to.
 I checked the stamp on the inside and it was correctly stamped 12.
 But these boots were clearly larger, maybe even by a whole size.
 Returned item.
 Take caution when purchasing and read return policy.
 As a Prime member the description said free returns, when I picked my size, that option seemingly disappeared.
 Only valid if fulfilled by Amazon, be aware.*

 **Ground Truth**: 3